Implementing a Thread-Safe Queue using Condition Variables (Updated)

 operations, which makes the internal locking just a waste of resources), the combined function safely handles concurrent calls.

-If multiple threads are popping entries from a full queue, then they just get serialized inside wait_and_pop, and
+If multiple threads are popping entries from a full queue, then they just get serialized inside wait_and_pop

 everything works fine.
 If the queue is empty, then each thread in turn will block waiting on the condition variable.
 When a new